smallrye/smallrye-graphql/docs/typesafe-client-usage.md

 }
 ```

-On client side you can create next code
+On the client side, you can declare the following code:
 ```java
 public record PermissionType(Long id) {
 }